Electric supercharger: Electrically-assisted turbochargers

-Electrically-assisted turbochargers also use an electric motor to power the compressor; however in the case of the turbocharger, the traditional gas-driven turbocharger remains the primary power source, and the electric motor is used to reduce the turbo lag.
+Electrically assisted turbochargers also use an electric motor to power the compressor; however in the case of the turbocharger, the traditional gas-driven turbocharger remains the primary power source, and the electric motor is used to reduce the turbo lag.

 Aftermarket scams

 Several companies sell low-cost aftermarket products, claimed to be electric superchargers.
 These devices are typically simple ducted fans or blowers, often directly repurposed from marine and naval supplies, and are simply not capable of providing an intake manifold pressure increase, or a flow rate greater than what an engine draws.
 They can not measurably compress air or increase airflow, and instead draw electrical power and act as an obstruction for air flow to the engine.
 Usually, this leads to a slightly reduced power output, never an increased one.
 In order to increase performance in any automotive engine, a compressor must force (compress) a significantly greater volume of air into the engine than it would otherwise draw naturally.
 This requires a large amount of energy.
-An effective electric supercharging system requires additional batteries onboard, and uses multi-horsepower electric motors and high-speed compression impellers similar to those used in exhaust-coupled turbochargers.
+An effective electric supercharging system requires additional batteries on board, and uses multi-horsepower electric motors and high-speed compression impellers similar to those used in exhaust-coupled turbochargers.
 Every psi of boost uses 6-7bhp from its power source, but many such kits use 12-volt battery system instead of 48-volt battery system used in the chargers for production vehicles, so the gain from a 12-volt kit is effectively cancelled.